Couples: Being Hot and Cold Isn’t So Bad After All

 A bed divided can keep a couple united.

 A couple years ago, I met the love of my life.
 She told me she didn’t like to cuddle at night, and kept to her corner of the bed.
 I thought she was cold hearted, but it turns out she was merely cold blooded.
-Lucky for me, this lady had just begun sleeping for a groundbreaking company that creates temperature-controlled mattress pads.
+Lucky for me, this lady had just begun working for a groundbreaking company that creates temperature-controlled mattress pads.
 This product is called the ChiliPad, a mattress pad with a heating and cooling temperature-control system, producing bed temperatures ranging from 55 to 110 degrees Fahrenheit.
 The best part is you can control both sides of the bed.
 I drop my side all way down to a comfy 58 degrees; she keeps her side a touch below an incinerator (from my perspective) at 74 degrees.
-And just like that, as soon as we began utilizing the dual-zoned, temperature-controlled wonder, we began snugging like nobody’s business.